Language Disorders in Children and Teenagers

 Does your child have language difficulties?

 CALYP offers personalised support combining vocal coaching and medical expertise to help children overcome language disorders.
+Our method complements existing speech therapy and adapts to each child's pace.